 The core service which we offer our members is representation and lobbying.
 In a rapidly evolving and politically complex landscape it is essential that the publishing industry’s voice is heard across Whitehall, Westminster, the European Union and the media.
 We engage with a vast range of stakeholders to ensure that our members’ interests and concerns are understood and reflected wherever policy is being made.
 In doing so we are able to influence the strategic direction of policy making wherever it affects both the commercial and creative facets of the industry.Issues

-We are focussed on a number of issues which are critical for the survival and promotion of the publishing industry:
+We are focused on a number of issues which are critical for the survival and promotion of the publishing industry:

 - Protecting the copyright framework and ensuring that new or amended legislation reflects the best interests of rights holders